medialize/ally.js/docs/api/style/focus-source.md

 // test if a focus source has occured before handle.used("key"); // true, false

-// make the next focus event set a specified source
-// regardless of the identified interaction type
-// false acts as a reset
-handle.next("pointer");

-// make the next focus event set the current source
-// alias for: focusSource.next(focusSource.current());
-// false acts as a reset
-handle.repeat();

 // make all focus events set a specified source
 // regardless of the identified interaction type
 // false acts as a reset